Location:67 Main St.

 Tasting Room Hours:

-Fridays and Saturdays: Noon to 6:00PM
+Fridays and Saturdays – Noon to 7:00PM

-Call ahead for details
+Hours Subject to Change – Please Call ahead for details

 Nestled in and amongst Bisbee’s famous art galleries, restaurants and romantic inns is Flying Leap Vineyards’ Bisbee tasting room and fine art gallery, located downtown on historic Main Street just a few hundred feet up the sidewalk from Café Roka (just next door to the Bisbee Grand Hotel).
 The beautiful tasting room is located on the first floor of Bisbee’s historic Elks Lodge, which was built in 1910.
 There is convenient parking across the street and a lovely, spacious entry stairway and reception foyer, which we use to host various local musical talent from time to time.
 The tasting room and gallery are a wonderful Bisbee activity for visitors; a place to enjoy our award-winning, locally crafted Arizona wines and view many fine pieces of artwork from renowned local and regional artists.